cf73/idisaved2/content/collections/pages/concretism.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
+        text: 'Theosophy presents a body of knowledge that provides theory, practice, and techniques to enable us to free ourselves from the limitations of ordinary life. '
+      -
+        type: text
+        text: 'This knowledge is derived from the '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Ancient Wisdom, the perennial philosophy, the wisdom tradition' -
+        type: text
+        text: '. '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Being universally true'
+      -
+        type: text
+        text: ', it is found all over the world in many different forms, depending upon the time and circumstances and the people it is addressing. '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Theosophy is one version of this Ancient Wisdom in recent times.
+Derived from Greek roots meaning “divine wisdom,” '
+      -
+        type: text
-        text: 'Theosophy presents a body of knowledge that provides theory, practice, and techniques to enable us to free ourselves from the limitations of ordinary life.
-This knowledge is the Ancient Wisdom, the perennial philosophy, the wisdom tradition.
-Being universally true, it is found all over the world in many different forms, depending upon the time and circumstances and the people it is addressing.
-Theosophy is one version of this Ancient Wisdom in recent times.
-Derived from Greek roots meaning “divine wisdom,” it reveals a body of knowledge that tells us about our place in the universe and why the world is the way it is.
-Although it agrees in many respects with scientific theories, it goes beyond them in addressing unseen realities that we all experience, but often do not understand.'
+        text: 'it reveals a body of knowledge that tells us about our place in the universe and why the world is the way it is.
+Although it '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'agrees in many respects with scientific theories' -
+        type: text
+        text: ', it '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'goes beyond them'
+      -
+        type: text
+        text: ' in addressing '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'unseen realities that we all experience' -
+        type: text
+        text: ', but often do not understand.'
 parent: dbd1153f-3f19-41bb-b311-8d6df1059f80
 updated_by: a726f1e0-85b0-48e3-939b-db6b8482c1d0
-updated_at: 1674856269
+updated_at: 1678389618
 intro_movie: concretism-1.5s.m4v
 ---